andrewvc/avc-blog/_posts/2011-03-06-before-postgresql-bruce-momjian-wrote-an-sql.md

 language he knew, and that Perl just seemed like it was too heavy at the time.

 What's immediately striking about SHQL is its completeness given its mere 760 SLOC.
-It supports,&nbsp_place_holder;CREATE, DELETE, DROP, INSERT, SELECT, UPDATE, WHERE, PRINT, EDIT as commands, but has surprising completeness, including UNION and DISTINCT.
+It supports, CREATE, DELETE, DROP, INSERT, SELECT, UPDATE, WHERE, PRINT, EDIT as commands, but has surprising completeness, including UNION and DISTINCT.
 It even supports a rudimentary form of views, through which you can do a basic sort of joining!